So you decide to step out of your comfort zone and become better in any and every aspect of your life.

 #8.
 Overcome your fears

-Having fear is something which is normal for everyone.
-It can keep you safe by warning you to potentially dangerous situations.
+Having fear is normal for everyone.
+It can keep you safe by warning you of potentially dangerous situations.
 However, they become a problem when they affect your functioning.
 In that cases may experience intense nervousness or anxiety.

 Irrational fears are dangerous and can ruin your self-confidence and inner power.
 Notice how much they change your functioning and your life.
 Ask yourself Do your fears keep you from moving forward with what you want in your life?

 You know that your fear is not reasonable and rational.

 You fear to make you avoid specific situations or places